graphql/graphql-spec/README.md

 Specifying the `query` keyword and an operation name is only required when a GraphQL document defines multiple operations.
-We therefore could have written our  the previous query with the query shorthand:
+We therefore could have written the previous query with the query shorthand:

 ```
 {